 Tight deadlines and difficult decisions will come fast and heavy in nearly every position available to logistics professionals.
 But don’t let this intimidate you.
 With the assistance of the team around you and experienced leadership, you’ll learn as you go and continually optimize processes over time.

 This final advantage is sometimes undervalued.
-You see, in order to keep up with the demanding pace of logistics — and the large pool of competitors they face — transportation companies are motivated to have the best employees possible in every role.
+To keep up with the demanding pace of logistics — and the large pool of competitors they face — transportation companies are motivated to have the best employees possible in every role.

 To do so, great companies make investments in each employee in the form of continued education and training.
 If you’re looking to expand your professional skillset and add to your arsenal of knowledge over time, transportation is a great industry to get into.

 With these pros and cons in mind, you probably have a good idea of whether pursuing a career in logistics is worth pursuing.
-As I’ve mentioned above, this industry is brimming with unique opportunities for professional growth, personal earnings and long-term success.
+This industry is full of unique opportunities for professional growth, personal earnings, and long-term success.

-If you’re interested in giving this industry a go, you’ll find that one of your largest opportunities will be to start out in a sales role.
-To give you insight into what you should expect initially in a logistics sales position, check out our article on The Pros and Cons of a Commission-Incentivized Sales Career in Transportation.
+If you’re interested in giving this industry a go, you’ll find that one of your biggest opportunities will be to start out in a sales role.
+To give you insight into what you should expect from a logistics sales position, check out our article on The Pros and Cons of a Commission-Incentivized Sales Career in Transportation.